- Free delivery over £40

 How does Katya work and how effective is it?

-Katya, like other combined oral contraceptive work by mimicking the female body's natural hormones, preventing ovulation and thickening the cervical mucus making it harder for a sperm to reach the egg.
+Katya, like other combined pill forms of contraception, works by mimicking the female body's natural hormones, preventing ovulation and thickening the cervical mucus making it harder for a sperm to reach the egg.

 When taken as directed in the Patient Information Leaflet, Katya is around 99% effective at preventing pregnancy.